Faculty member shot and killed in a campus building, says University of North Carolina official

 CHAPEL HILL, N.C.
-(AP) — A University of North Carolina faculty member was shot and killed in a campus building, an official said Monday.
+(AP) — A University of North Carolina faculty member was shot and killed in a campus building, officials said Monday.

-UNC-Chapel Hill Chancellor Kevin Guskiewicz said the shooting was in Caudill Laboratories, and there is no longer a threat to the public.
-A suspect has been arrested, the school said.

-Students and faculty at the flagship campus barricaded themselves in dorm rooms, offices and classrooms for hours until a lockdown was lifted.
+A suspect was arrested about an hour and a half after shots were reported, UNC Police Chief Brian James said at a news conference.
+Students and faculty at the flagship campus had barricaded themselves in dorm rooms, offices and classrooms for hours until a lockdown was lifted.

+“This loss is devastating and the shooting damages the trust and safety that we so often take for granted in our campus community,” UNC-Chapel Hill Chancellor Kevin Guskiewicz said.
+He apologized to students who are "feeling uncertain about your safety right now."

+Authorities are not releasing the suspect’s name and formal charges have not yet been filed, James said.
+It's unclear if the suspect knew the victim, who police have not yet named while they reach out to relatives, James said.

 About three hours after warning students to seek shelter indoors and avoid windows, the school posted on X, formerly known as Twitter, “All clear.
 All clear.
 Resume normal activities.”